Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q1: What languages does Sigma use?**

-*Well Sigma uses the Yara rule structure which in turn uses the .... language.*
+*Hint:Well Sigma uses the Yara rule structure which in turn uses the .... language.*

 <details>
   <summary>Spoiler warning: Answer</summary>